 Why do this?
 It’s easier to adjust to having less income if you’ve planned for it.
 At the beginning of a crisis you may not be thinking clearly enough to make necessary cuts in your spending.

-Have a plan to get out of debt faster
+Devise a plan to conquer debt faster

 Unexpected financial events are made worse if you owe money.
 You can better handle these situations if you reduce or eliminate your debt.

-Focus repayment efforts on high interest rate debt, such as credit cards and retail accounts.
+Focus repayment efforts on high-interest rate debt, such as credit cards and retail accounts.

 If you have several personal loans, medical bills, and/or multiple credit card balances, you should consider consolidating those unsecured debts into one loan.